-The simple and effective treatment for genetic haemochromatosis consists of regular removal of blood.
-Known as venesection, venesection therapy or phlebotomy, the procedure is the same as for blood donors; every pint of blood removed contains about a quarter of a gram of iron.
+The usual, relatively simple, and highly effective treatment for genetic haemochromatosis consists of regular removal of blood.
+Known as venesection, venesection therapy or phlebotomy, the procedure is the same as for blood donors; every pint (450ml) of blood removed contains about a quarter of a gram of iron.

 After venesection, the body then uses some of the excess stored iron to make new red blood cells.

 This is not the end of the story however; excess iron will continue to be absorbed so the individual will need occasional venesections, referred to as maintenance therapy.
 Typically this means every 3 to 4 months, for the rest of his or her life.
 Monitoring of transferrin saturation and serum ferritin is used to assess whether venesection is required more or less often.
-The transferrin saturation should be maintained below 50% and the serum ferritin below 50µg/l.
+Generally (but take individual advice) transferrin saturation should be maintained below 50% and the serum ferritin below 50µg/l.

-The graph below shows how treatment may affect blood iron levels during treatment.
+The graph below shows how blood test results may change during treatment.
 Serum ferritin decreases steadily, but transferrin saturation remains high until iron deficiency occurs, then falls sharply.

 Your doctor or consultant will also monitor levels of haemoglobin during venesection therapy to avoid iron levels falling too rapidly.
 Venesection therapy may be paused if this is the case.